gorkemuz/plant-idea/README.md

 # Plant-idea

-Plant-idea is philosophy platform, maden with react.js .The name comes from "plant your idea and grow this idea" .Which      content(question) you wanna see , click on it at right-menu.If you wanna say something about that content ,you can write your comment at below.
-Also if you agree somones idea ,you can grow his idea by click on the  water icon.
+Plant-idea is philosophy platform, maden with react.js .The name comes from "plant your idea and grow that".
+If you agree with somones idea ,you can grow that idea by clicking over the water icon.

 ### Prerequisites